Last updated on February 9, 2026

 Verdant Command | Illustration by Mark Poole

 But as you can see, mono-green counterspells are very bad, and you should think twice before including them in your deck.
 Unless you are that Force Spike player.
 Did you know any of these cards?
-Are you looking forward to play with them?
+Did you play any of these and feel like the impacted the game?
 Let me know in the comments section below, or leave a message at our Draftsim Twitter.

-Thanks for reading, and stay safe out there.
+Thank you for reading, green means go, and stay safe out there.

 Follow Draftsim for awesome articles and set updates: